-Born in Toronto, Canada, in 1991 to Iranian parents, I was immersed in their thriving real estate business, which ignited my passion for architecture and sustainability.
-Acquiring a professional degree in Architecture, I've focused on designing dwellings, buildings, and sustainable industrial design products.
-I am also an investor in innovative technologies, particularly those connected with Elon Musk's vision.
+Born in Toronto, Canada, in 1991 to Iranian parents, I was immersed in their thriving real estate development business, which ignited my passion for Architecture and sustainability.
+Acquiring a professional degree in Architecture, and working full time as an Architectural Designer.
+I've focused all my efforts on designing low rise, midrise, and highrise buildings, and on my free time sustainable industrial design projects.
+Passionate for Elon Musk companies and a student on his technologies.

 33